isomerpages/mse-zerowaste/_recycle/03-what-to-recycle.md

 ---
-layout: leftnav-page-content
-title: What to recycle
+title: 'What to recycle'
 permalink: /recycle/what-to-recycle/
-breadcrumb: What to Recycle
+breadcrumb: 'What to Recycle'
-collection_name: recycle

 ---

 ### Not sure what you can or cannot recycle?
 Let this list help you!